Everyone Needs A Well-Rounded Estate Plan

 People put off developing an estate plan for a number of reasons.
 They don’t think they have enough money to need an estate plan.
 They don’t have complex assets or own a business.
 They think they are too young.
 Or, they simply don’t want to confront their own mortality.
 Unfortunately, all of these are misconceptions.

-At the Law Office of Deborah N. Arthur, we believe that every individual should have at least a basic estate plan that covers what should happen if they become disabled or pass away.
-Our dedicated attorneys have been helping clients prepare their basic estate plans in Annandale, Fairfax County and Northern Virginia for over 30 years — and we can help you, too.
+At the Law Office of Rebecca L. Evans, we believe that every individual should have at least a basic estate plan that covers what should happen if they become disabled or pass away.
+Our dedicated attorneys have been helping clients prepare their basic estate plans in Springfield, Fairfax County and Northern Virginia for over 30 years — and we can help you, too.
 Give the gift of guidance and peace of mind to your heirs, beneficiaries and family by preparing your estate plan today.